 Have you ever wondered ‘where are Motorola phones manufactured’?
 If you are curious about where are Motorola phones made, the answer might surprise you.
 Motorola smartphones are manufactured in India, with the manufacturing facility located in Noida, Uttar Pradesh.

 For example, the G Stylus is maybe one of the best budget-friendly phones on the list, build outside of China.
 The manufacturer started producing G Series smartphones in 2020 and became a popular low-cost smartphone manufactured outside of China.
 It has a large screen and a 665 Snapdragon processor, but it comes with some caveats, like the lack of advanced pen support that we find in some of its bigger budget rivals.
 But, if you want to get something with a big screen and not break the piggy bank, this might be a good alternative.
 Other Motorola smartphones manufactured in India are the Motorola Razr, the E-series (Moto E6s, E5 Plus) and the One-series (Moto Fusion One+, One Action, One Vision, One Macro).

-*Article originally published in 2021 by Andrei Ene and updated with more models of phones not made in China by Roxana Ion in October 2022.
+*Article originally published in 2021 by Andrei Ene and updated continously by our editors to reflect the current landscape of phones not made in China or exclusively manufactured in the USA.

 Follow TechTheLead on Google News to get the news first.